quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Server-Sent Other Versions:

 : When sent by a server, the `Other Versions` field lists all the Fully-Deployed Versions of this server deployment, see {{server-fleet}}.
+Note that the version in the `Chosen Version` field is not necessarily included in this list, because the server operator could be in the process of removing support for this version.

 Clients and servers MAY both include versions following the pattern `0x?a?a?a?a` in their `Other Versions` list.
 Those versions are reserved to